7 Facts from our SelfDecode Review

 - Nebula Genomics

-This is a review of SelfDecode (Self Decode), a personalized DNA testing and digital health company founded in 2016 by biohacker Joe Cohen.
+SelfDecode (Self Decode) is a personalized DNA testing and digital health company founded in 2016 by biohacker Joe Cohen.
 Cohen also started SelfHacked, an online library of blogs on genetic and health research, and Lab Test Analyzer, a site that provides a list of optimal ranges and recommendations based on your genes.

-If interested in ways to improve health, they have options for customers who are new to genetic testing and those who already have raw genetic data from most DNA analysis websites.
-DNA files from DNA kits from 23andMe, Ancestry, and others are supported.
+There are options for customers who are new to genetic testing and those who already have raw genetic data from most DNA test analysis websites.

 Review of SelfDecode DNA Wellness Reports

 To start, all users receive the basic personalized health report.
 It looks at genes associated with nutrition, fitness, and cognition/personality.
 Users also have access to three free reports a year, with the option to purchase more.
-Depending on your health goals, you can choose from the following:
+Depending on your health goals, you can choose from:

 - Inflammation (Did you know you can test inflammation markers at home?
 Learn more in our article about at home inflammation tests).

 - ApoE (a protein involved in metabolizing fats)

 - MTHFR gene (encodes proteins to process the vitamin folate)

 The reports start with a summary of traits associated with different genes and gene-based health information, including risk of certain health conditions.
 For example, this Mood Report for founder Joe Cohen emphasizes Joe’s higher genetic risk for depression and anxiety.